Robert Ricks: Career

+Hurricane Katrina bulletin

+Ricks' bulletin, which was issued on August 28, 2005, at 10:11 a.m.
+CDT (about 24 hours before Hurricane Katrina made landfall on the Gulf Coast), has been called "the most dire weather forecast ever issued".
+It began by describing Katrina as "a most powerful hurricane with unprecedented strength" that would leave the region "uninhabitable for weeks... perhaps longer".
+It listed the expected damage in extensive detail, warning of profound devastation to infrastructure, including widespread building collapses, and said that the storm would launch "household appliances and even light vehicles" into the air as debris, causing "certain death" for anyone struck.
+The forecast also predicted that following the storm's passage, "water shortages will make human suffering incredible by modern standards".

-When asked how much of him was in the wording, Ricks explained "I was trying to find things to actually take out.
-And I said, "I cannot find it in myself to take these out, because they seem very valid for the situation."
+When asked about his mindset in crafting the message, Ricks said, "I was trying to find things to actually take out.
+And I said, 'I cannot find it in myself to take these out, because they seem very valid for the situation'.
 And I came from the experience of going through Betsy and Camille myself in the Lower Ninth Ward."
-Ricks began crafting the statement based on a template created by meteorologists Barry Goldsmith and Walt Zaleski at the NWS Tampa Bay area office in 1999-2000, but updated it for the New Orleans area and beyond as the storm progressed.
+He began writing the statement based on a template created by meteorologists Barry Goldsmith and Walt Zaleski at the NWS Tampa Bay area office in 1999–2000, but updated it for the New Orleans area and beyond as the storm progressed.
+Compared to previous weather bulletins, the forecast was so uncharacteristically graphic and intense that some in the news media initially thought it was a hoax, and called the NWS to check its veracity.

-Ricks' forecast came to fruition for several members of his family.
+The forecast came to fruition for several members of his family.
 His aunt, Teresa Ricks' Waveland, Mississippi home was washed off its foundation by the storm surge.
-His stepmother, Cathy Ricks' New Orleans home in the Poydras suburb was destroyed.
-Another aunt, Sylvia Guerin's Chalmette restaurant was impacted by an explosion resulting from a gas leak during the hurricane.
+The Poydras, Louisiana home of his stepmother, Cathy Ricks, was destroyed.
+A Chalmette, Louisiana restaurant owned by another aunt, Sylvia Guerin, was impacted by an explosion resulting from a gas leak during the hurricane.
 Ricks' uncle's home was submerged under 14 feet of water when a nearby levee failed.